 Amy Cuddy is a celebrated social psychologist, Harvard professor and body language expert.
 She believes nonverbal communication impacts the way we see and judge each other and impacts things like who we hire or promote.
 Body language shapes who we are in other people’s eyes.

 One of the key things body language communicates is dominance.
 In the animal kingdom, power is conveyed through expanding, becoming bigger…think of a gorilla standing tall, beating its chest.
 And humans do the same thing (well, almost the same thing).
 Those in power tend to stand taller, their posture is straight with shoulders back.
 When we feel powerless we do exactly the opposite; our shoulders slump and we look towards the floor.
 We make ourselves smaller.

 When interacting with another person, we naturally complement the other person’s nonverbal communication.
 So if the other person is being really powerful and big, you will tend to make yourself smaller.
 We don’t mirror them.
 We do the opposite of them.

-She conducted an experiment to discover whether changing body language could alter the levels of these hormones and change not just our behaviour, but the way we feel.
+She conducted an experiment to discover whether changing body language could alter the levels of these hormones and change not just our behavior, but the way we feel.
 Participants were asked to adopt high-power or low power poses for two minutes and then asked how powerful they felt and supply a saliva sample.

-When this was tested in a stressful job interview setting, each participant who practised the high power pose were seen as successful candidates by assessors, regardless of the qualifications or experience of participants who practised a low power pose.
+When this was tested in a stressful job interview setting, each participant who practiced the high power pose was seen as successful candidate by assessors, regardless of the qualifications or experience of participants who practiced a low power pose.
 They had more presence and confidence than the other candidates.

 …Go get ‘em tiger!